MitanshuBaranwal/web-extraction-for-scrapping-data/README.md

 - Extracts text content from a provided URL.
 - Handles basic text formatting such as bold and italic.
 - Converts HTML content to Markdown format.
-- Removes URLs from the content.
+- Removes unnecessary URLs from the content.
 - Generates a Word document with the extracted and formatted text.

 ## Installation